pluginever/wc-serial-numbers/readme.txt

 = What payment processors are supported? =

-Serial Numbers is powered by WooCommerce and it supports all the payment processors/gateways available within WooCommerce like Stripe, PayPal, Square, etc.
+WC Serial Numbers is powered by WooCommerce and it supports all the payment processors/gateways available within WooCommerce like Stripe, PayPal, Square, etc.

 = Does this plugin supports subscription/recurring payments? =